When to Seek Medical Care continued...

 - What is your primary occupation?

-- The doctor will then perform a physical examination.
+The doctor will then perform a physical examination and include the following tests:

-- Assessing for normal functioning of the 3 major nerves in your hand
+- An assessment of how well the major nerves in your hand function

-- X-ray of your hand to make sure no bones are broken
+- A check for fractures, including an X-ray of your hand to make sure no bones are broken

-- Examining the rest of your arm for any associated injuries to your wrist, forearm, elbow, and shoulder
+- An examination of the rest of your arm for any associated injuries to your wrist, forearm, elbow, and shoulder